willzhang05/random-scripts/README.md

 # random-scripts
-Random useful and useless scripts.
+Random useful and useless scripts, sorted into the different languages they are written in.